Learn About Environmental Justice

 Meaningful involvement means:

-- Community concerns will be considered in the decision making process
+- Community concerns will be considered in the decision making process; and

 “Whether by conscious design or institutional neglect, communities of color in urban ghettos, in rural 'poverty pockets,' or on economically impoverished Native-American reservations face some of the worst environmental devastation in the nation.”